probe-dock/probe-dock-clients/README.md

 <a name="configuration-files"></a>
 ## Configuration Files

-Most Probe Dock clients use [YAML](http://yaml.org) files for configuration.
+Most Probe Dock probes use [YAML](http://yaml.org) files for configuration.

-The following files will be loaded if they exist:
+Probes will attempt to load two files if they exist:

-* the home configuration file: `~/.probedock/config.yml`;
+* the home configuration file;
-* the project configuration file: `/path/to/your/project/probedock.yml`.
+* the project configuration file.

+The home configuration file is expected to be in the home directory of the user running the probes at `~/.probedock/config.yml`.

+The project configuration file is usually expected to be in the root directory of the project being tested: `/path/to/your/project/probedock.yml`.
+However, that's not always the case depending on the language or framework.
+**Always check the documentation of each probe to know where the project configuration file should be located.**

 Settings in the project configuration file always override those in the home configuration file.